electrichive/waggledance/index.md

 You have until the end of today to pick a language.
 To help you get oriented, you may want to read a little about programming from the [r/learnprogramming FAQ](https://www.reddit.com/r/learnprogramming/wiki/faq).

-If you have hit the end of the day without choosing a language, I’m going to pick for you: Congratulations, you’re going to learn Javascript!
+If you have hit the end of the day without choosing a language, I’m going to pick for you: Congratulations, you’re going to learn Python!

 ## More Info
 Below is more information about the languages, to help you make up your mind.